MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

 1. Select **Add connection** and choose **Facebook Ads Manager** to configure the connection.

 1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
-We recommend choosing a name which explains the purpose and target of the connection.
+We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
-If you take no action the default will be **Administrators**.
+If you take no action, the default will be **Administrators**.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

 1. Authenticate with Facebook Ads: